timothyslau/ICC.merMod/README.md

 # ICC.merMod
-Compute the Intra-class Correlation for the GLMM with the lme4 package
+Compute the (unconditional only right now) Intra-class Correlation for the GLMM with the lme4 package